Juan Carlos Onganía: Protests

 Eventually, this position was opposed by the other factions in the military, which felt that its influence in government would be diminished.
 At the end of May 1968, General Julio Alsogaray dissented from Onganía, and rumors spread about a possible coup d'état, Alsogaray leading the conservative opposition to Onganía.
-Finally, at the end of the month, Onganía dismissed the leaders of the Armed Forces: Alejandro Lanusse replaced Julio Alsogaray, Pedro Gnavi replaced Benigno Varela, and Jorge Martínez Zuviría replaced Adolfo Alvarez.

-Also, Ongania's ruthless government was weakened by a popular uprising of workers and students that took place in the whole of the country, in particular in the interior, in cities such as Córdoba in 1969 (known as "El Cordobazo") or Rosario (the Rosariazo).
+Finally, at the end of the month, Onganía dismissed the leaders of the Armed Forces: Alejandro Agustín Lanusse replaced Julio Alsogaray, Pedro Gnavi replaced Benigno Varela, and Jorge Martínez Zuviría replaced Adolfo Alvarez.
+Ongania's government was weakened by a popular uprising of workers and students that took place in the whole of the country, in particular in the interior, in cities such as Córdoba in 1969 (known as "El Cordobazo") or Rosario (the Rosariazo).

 The dominant military faction, led by General Lanusse, demanded that Onganía resign.
 When he refused, he was toppled by a military junta.

 Later life

 After his departure from office the general decided to retire definitively to a Buenos Aires estate.
-He was critical of the human rights violations during the National Reorganization Process, the name given to the military dictatorship of Videla et al between 1976 and 1983.
+He was critical of the human rights violations during the National Reorganization Process, the name given to the military dictatorship of Jorge Videla and other officers between 1976 and 1983.

-In 1989 the Constitutional Nationalist Party proposed him to be a candidate, but he did not reach an agreement and remained away from politics.
+In 1989, the Constitutional Nationalist Party proposed him to be a candidate, but he did not reach an agreement and remained away from politics.
 For the 1995 elections he was a candidate for president for the Front for Patriotic Solidarity after criticizing President Carlos Menem for the widespread corruption in his government.
-Before the election Onganía resigned from the ticket due to health issues, although his name continued to appear on the ballot.

-He died of a stroke at the age of 81 on June 8, 1995.